aolabsai/ARC-AGI/README.md

 ## How to contribute

-Fork the repo make your changes and submit a pull request
+Fork the repo make your changes and submit a pull request.
+Join our [Discord](https://discord.com/invite/nHuJc4Y4n7) and say hi:)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------